Legal Trainee Scheme

 What you need to apply

-Applicants must have completed their LPC or be current LPC students who will have passed and be ready to start in September 2017 or September 2019, as appropriate.
+Applicants must have completed their LPC or be students who will have passed the LPC and be ready to start in September 2019.

-Application will be via an application form on this website, which will be available from 13 March.
+Application is via the application form on this website.
 Applicants must normally have a 2:1 degree, but we will consider any extenuating circumstances.
 Those who are initially longlisted will be invited to sit an online Watson Glaser critical thinking test.
-Those who perform best in the test will then proceed to an assessment and interviews in London in May.
-Successful applicants will be invited to a mandatory welcome event and then begin their training contract in mid-September 2017.
+Those who perform best in the test will then proceed to an assessment and interviews in London in the Autumn.
+Successful applicants will begin their training contract in mid-September 2019.

 The BBC is committed to diversity and encourages people from all backgrounds to apply.
 If you have a disability the BBC Extend Hub will help you with any adjustments necessary for your application, assessment and for when you start on the scheme.
 You will be directed to the Hub if you declare a disability in your application.